 With the support of the Lucchesi nel Mondo Association

-Su questa presentazione la videomaker Yurie Goto Manning ha relizzato un video.
+In occasione di questa presentazione la videomaker Yurie Goto Manning ha realizzato un video.

 The Italian Cultural Institute of San Francisco is pleased to welcome Italian author Michele Cecchini.

 On March 22nd at 18:30 p.m., he will present his acclaimed novel, Per Il Bene Che Ti Voglio, in the main Gallery of the Institute.

 Now in its fourth printing, the novel speaks of the bittersweet experiences of the protagonist Antonio Bevilacqua as he emigrates from Lucca, Italy to San Francisco.